-Our goal is that every individual, community, and organization will have the necessary action-based guidance to practice the steps to stay safe during a disaster or emergency; learn about mitigation measures; and understand community plans, including alerts and warnings, evacuation, and sheltering.
+Our goal is to equip every individual, community, and organization with the necessary action-based guidance to practice safety steps during a disaster or emergency; learn about mitigation measures; and understand community plans including alerts and warnings, evacuation, and sheltering.

 National Service Safety Standown

-Take time out to prepare!
-The Safety Stand Down allows you to take dedicated time to work with your program staff, members, and partners to ensure they are prepared in the face of disasters and emergencies, addressing topics including personal safety and emotional well-being.
+Take time to prepare!
+The Safety Stand Down is an opportunity to work with your program staff, members, and partners to address disaster preparedness and address topics including personal safety and emotional well-being.

 - Schedule your Safety Stand Down during National Prepareness month.

 - Let CNCS know what you are doing at Engagement@cns.gov

 - Send us a list of your participating program's members, and we’ll provide you with an official Certificate of Participation.